neogeek/neogeek.github.io/_posts/2019-01-01-creating-custom-packages-for-unity-2018.3.md

 ## Setup

 Create a new Unity project (unless you are starting with an existing one).
-Setup the project as a git repo and add the recommended [`.gitignore`](https://github.com/github/gitignore/blob/master/Unity.gitignore) file from GitHub.
+Setup the project as a git repo and add the recommended `.gitignore` file from [GitHub](<(https://github.com/github/gitignore/blob/master/Unity.gitignore)>).

 If you find yourself creating many Unity projects managed by git, you can add a function to your `~/.bash_profile` like this one: